cyberark/identity-demo-nodejs/Cyberark-Identity-Login-Widget-Demo/README.md

    -  <img src="./media/DNS_setting.PNG" style="width:2.0625in;height:2.64583in" />

 <a id="start-web-application"></a>
-## Start Web Application(Commands to start the application)
+## Start Web Application
-Open Command Prompt in working directory
+Open Command Prompt in working directory and execute the below command to start the application

 ```console
 npm install